 If you are unsure whether your project needs to scale or not, our team will gladly provide you a free consultation.
 It’s an essential part of our working culture: make every cooperation with customers as effectively as possible in all respects: time, resources, and costs.
 Given that scalability is costly, we won’t impose this on you if your product doesn’t need it.

 When you need to decide which server is best for your business, there is a lot to consider.
-While both cloud and physical servers perform similar basic functions like storing, sharing, and protecting data, there are crucial differences in user experience, costs, and time frames.
-In case your business has outgrown the physical server or is expanding its geography, you may consider moving to a cloud server.
+While both cloud and physical servers perform similar functions like storing, sharing, and protecting data, there are crucial differences in user experience, costs, and time frames.
+If your business has outgrown the physical server or is expanding its geography, you may consider moving to a cloud server.

 Let’s look at some factors that will help you decide whether to go with a cloud service provider or a physical one.

 A cloud server is a virtual server that is built, hosted, and delivered via a cloud computing platform.
 With cloud servers, you can optimize IT performance without the huge costs associated with purchasing and managing fully dedicated infrastructure.

 A physical server is purchased or rented entirely for your own business needs.
 A physical server consists of separate computer units, equipped with their own hardware and external devices.
 With physical servers, businesses still need the IT capacity and expertise to manage ongoing maintenance, patches, and upgrades.